jst-seminar-rostlab-tum/wfp-hungermap-docs/docs/docs/email_service/forecast_notifications.md

 The **Forecast Notifications** module is designed to notify subscribers when the forecasted values for a country change by a certain percentage.

-It can be executed through the `/send-bulk-emails` endpoint with the `topic_id` set to the mongoDB document ID of the `forecasts` topic..
+It can be executed through the `/send-bulk-emails` endpoint with the `topic_id` set to the mongoDB document ID of the `forecasts` topic.

 ## Environment Variables and Setup
 - **DATA_CHANGE_THRESHOLD**: The percentage change threshold for the forecasted values to trigger an email notification.
 Default value is 15.